Thoughts On Slovakia, Greece And The EFSF Bailout

 First and foremost, let me state the following: I am a Slovak citizen.
 I was born and raised there and left for United States in 2002 at the age of 20.
 I am currently not affiliated with any Slovakian political party, nor have been in the past.

-Now let me lay down some basic facts about Slovakia and Greece.
+Now let me lay down some basic economic facts about Slovakia and Greece.

 So no wonder the Slovaks are furious over the bailout.

-Earlier today I had a conversation with an old friend of mine from Slovakia.
-He points out an important and mostly overlooked fact that Slovakia will not be paying for the bailout from some sort of financial reserves.
+Earlier today I had a conversation with an old college friend from Slovakia.
+He points out an important and mostly overlooked fact: Slovakia will not be paying for the bailout from some sort of financial reserves.
 It has to borrow money in the market and pay interest on it; and the more it borrows, the more it will cost it to borrow in the future.
-Alas, the vicious cycle of global financial mismanagement continues.

 But here’s what my friend had to say about the logic behind the bailout opposition: